• ‘Straw by Straw’

 Spring has truly arrived in the Te Mata Estate character zone, and the vineyards are bursting with life.
 Between the vines, a carpet of mustard seed, tick bean, and phacelia is in full flower, bringing vibrant colour to the rows.

-• Glass: A Lighter Choice
+• A Lighter Choice

 Glass bottles are an essential part of wine, but their weight and production have real environmental and practical impacts.
 At Te Mata Estate, decisions about glass are shaped by more than a century of exporting wine from Hawke’s Bay to the world.
 By using recycled glass and lighter bottles, the estate reduces shipping weight and carbon impact while keeping the focus where it belongs, on the quality and character of the wine inside the bottle.